electronstudio/pygame-zero-book/chapters/maze.md

 ## Create an enemy

 We will create a simple enemy that moves up and down.
-Add to the top of the program:
+Add this code near the top just *above* the `draw()` function.

 ```python
 enemy = Actor("enemy", anchor=(0, 0), pos=(3 * TILE_SIZE, 6 * TILE_SIZE))